Image Credit – Productivity from Work from Home

 - Get a to-do list

-- Divide your time for deep work and admin related stuff to be more productive
+- Divide your time between deep work and admin related stuff to be more productive

 - Finish off your chores and then sit for work, don’t try to multi-task